 Some parents want chemical-free pajamas for their babies (under age nine months), and we’ll certainly suggest some of these options.
 But be aware that chemical-free pajamas are not flame resistant, so if you choose this option, make sure baby’s pajamas are snug!

 Without further ado, here are some of our favorite pajamas for babies!
-I’m including links to products that I have personally used with Jack and products from companies I know and trust.
+I’m including links to products that I have personally used with Jack and Branham, so these are products I personally use and trust.

 They aren’t technically footed, but the feet fold over, so you get the best of both worlds!